lifaon74/observables/examples/02-create-notifications-based-event-listener.md

 # How to create a notifications based event listener ?

 In the first chapter, we saw how to emit Events though an Observable.
-Now we'll try to do the same but we will emit Notifications instead of Events.
+Now we'll try to do the same, but we will emit Notifications instead of Events.

 ### Notification ?

 A Notification is simply an object with a name and an optional value.

 We may create one like this: